James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [botTuber: a instagram compilation reposter to youtube](https://github.com/sam5epi0l/BotTuber)

 Using `instaloader` and `instalooter`, it can download videos from instagram.
 It merges a series of video and add intro and outro.
+It only contains one default title starts with "TRY NOT TO LAUGH" in its "auto" mode.

 #### [reddit hot videos to youtube](https://github.com/spantheslayer/yt-upload-automation)